-As the weather continues to cool, we continue with our backpacking training, which sees Noah take an 8km walk our friend and two or her handsome Siberian Husky boys.
+As the weather continues to cool, we continue with our backpacking training, which sees Noah take an 8km walk our friend and two or her handsome Siberian Husky boys in Derbyshire.

 It remains a slow news kind of year with Covid-19 restrictions, but we were thankfully able to take our young Norwegian duo Noah & Alice for their first BVA eye examinations - and all came back clear!

 Dylan & Harry were also tested, with Dylan also clear, and Harry free from Hereditary Cataracts (a condition specifically checked in Alaskan Malamutes but not in the Greenland Dogs).

 Some pictures of the youngsters enjoying some posing & playtime in our well worn paddock in celebration of their results.

 Another charity online dog show supported, this time organised by friends who are raising money for Motor Neurone Disease Association.
 Under judge Bridgette Bodle, I was pleased with Lucie winning 2nd in the Working Veteran Group (behind the BVIS winner, no less) and Dylan winning 4th in a nice Working Group.

-With cooler weather approaching, the dogs are starting to increase their exercise - today, Dylan gets in some backpacking training with a 5 mile walk around the Clumber Park forestry area.
+With cooler weather approaching, the dogs are starting to increase their exercise - today, Dylan gets in some backpacking training with a 5 mile walk around the forestry of Nottinghamshire.